A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Variable Selection

 \subsection{Random-intercept accelerated failure time model with Bayesian additive regression trees}

 We propose a permutation-based approach for variable selection.
-Following prior work, \cite{bleich2014variable, hu2021variable, lin2022a} we use the variable inclusion proportion (VIP) of each predictor variable as the foundation to determine how important a predictor variable is.
-The VIP score is supplied by the BART model, and is computed as the proportion of times each predictor is chosen as a splitting rule divided by the total number of splitting rules appearing in the model. \citep{hu2020ranking} We note that in the riAFT-BART model~\eqref{eq: riAFT-BART}, the predictor variables $\bm{X}_{ik}$, along with treatment assignment $A_{ik}$, is included in the unknown function $f(A_{ik}, \bm{X}_{ik})$, which is being modeled by BART.
-Thus, in each iteration of the riAFT-BART sampling algorithm, \citep{hu2022flexible} we can extract the VIP for each predictor variable in the step where a BART model is fit to regress $\log y^{cent,c}_{ik} - b_k$ on $\{A_{ik}, \bm{X}_{ik}\}$, where $y^{cent,c}_{ik}$ denotes the centered and complete survival time.
+Following prior work, \cite{bleich2014variable}, \cite{hu2021variable}, and \cite{lin2022a}, we use the variable inclusion proportion (VIP) of each predictor variable as the foundation to determine how important a predictor variable is.
+The VIP score is supplied by the BART model.
+The VIP score signifies the frequency of each predictor's utilization in defining the splitting rules, relative to the total count of such rules appearing in the model.
+Each predictor's proportion can be used to rank the variables based on their relative importance.
+However, these proportions should not be interpreted as prescriptive guidelines for variable selection.
+Instead, they serve as indicative measures of variable significance within the model \citep{chipman2010bart,hu2020ranking}.
+We note that in the riAFT-BART model~\eqref{eq: riAFT-BART}, the predictor variables $\bm{X}_{ik}$, along with treatment assignment $A_{ik}$, is included in the unknown function $f(A_{ik}, \bm{X}_{ik})$, which is being modeled by BART.
+Thus, in each iteration of the riAFT-BART sampling algorithm \citep{hu2022flexible}, we can extract the VIP for each predictor variable in the step where a BART model is fit to regress $\log y^{cent,c}_{ik} - b_k$ on $\{A_{ik}, \bm{X}_{ik}\}$, where $y^{cent,c}_{ik}$ denotes the centered and complete survival time.
 Note that right censoring is addressed via data augmentation.
 Detailed riAFT-BART sampling algorithm appears in Web Section 1.
-For each predictor variable $X_l, \; l\in \{1, \ldots, L\}$ (we suppress subscripts $i$ and $k$ for brevity of notation), we compute its VIP by averaging the VIP scores across $D$ posterior draws, \citep{bleich2014variable} $\text{VIP}_{x_l} = \frac{1}{D} \sum_{d=1}^D \widetilde{\text{VIP}}^d_{x_l}, d =1,\ldots, D$, where $\widetilde{\text{VIP}}^d_{x_l}$ is the $d$th draw from the posterior distribution of the VIP for $X_l$.
+For each predictor variable $X_l, \; l\in \{1, \ldots, L\}$ (we suppress subscripts $i$ and $k$ for brevity of notation), we compute its VIP by averaging the VIP scores across $D$ posterior draws \citep{bleich2014variable}, $\text{VIP}_{x_l} = \frac{1}{D} \sum_{d=1}^D \widetilde{\text{VIP}}^d_{x_l}, d =1,\ldots, D$, where $\widetilde{\text{VIP}}^d_{x_l}$ is the $d$th draw from the posterior distribution of the VIP for $X_l$.
 In our simulation (Section~\ref{sec:sim}), we set $D = 4500$ with the first 1000 discarded as burn-in.
 Trace plot was used to check the convergence of the posterior distribution of the VIP for $X_l$.